FCACollin/ayup_dock/README.md

 author: FCACollin
 ---

-This repository contains the docker image definition supporting the real world evidence study of
+This repository contains the docker image definition for reproducibility of statistical analysis.
-_Neuromyelitis Optica Spectrum Disorder_ (NMOSD).
 This image relies on the underlying docker image rocker/verse:4.1.0.

 ## TODOs